nodejs/node/COLLABORATOR_GUIDE.md

 __Deprecation__ refers to the identification of Public APIs that should no longer be used.

-Once specific bits of code are marked as being Deprecated, they are no longer covered by the typical current or Long Term Support policies.
+Once APIs are Deprecated, they are no longer covered by the current or [Long Term Support][LTS] policies.

 Node.js uses three Deprecation levels: